reveng007/NET-Tools-For-CI-CD-pipelining/README.md

 > => Can build: x64 as well as AnyCPU binaries in 4.8 and 4.7.2 NET Version. \
 > => Have to check for x86!

+> Need Some Changes to be made in file.sln of SharpSCCM

 2. Certify: https://github.com/GhostPack/Certify/ (URL of modified: .zip)

 > => Can build: x64 as well as AnyCPU binaries in 4.8 and 4.7.2 NET Version. \